 The Transportation and Parking Services (TAPS) office is located at 683 Linden Street and open from 8:00am to 4:00pm.
-Make sure you have a valid parking permit displayed appropriately in order to avoid parking fines.
-You may be able to utilize the "Night Permit" which allows parking in Red and Blue lots, except Lot 4, Lot 19 and Lot 20 parking lots, in all non-24 hour enforced spaces after 4:00pm and on weekends.
+Make sure you have a valid parking permit linked to your vehicle(s) in order to avoid parking fines.